-East Ayrshire Council does not have a corporate travel plan.
-What it does have is a series of travel plans and initiatives which have been implemented over the years.
+East Ayrshire Council has an Active Travel Strategy, which consists of a series of travel plans and initiatives that have been implemented over the years.
 These have helped to decrease the number of car journeys within the East Ayrshire Council area with the benefit of reducing pollutants and improving air quality.
 These measures are wide and varied and include the establishment of an active travel hub to promote cycling and walking, park and ride facilities, promoting car sharing, quality bus corridors and priority for buses at traffic lights, school travel plans, travel plans for new development, promoting rail for passengers and freight etc. An Active Travel Strategy is also underway.
 These measures are included in the Table 2.1a. and 2.1b.